 Herpes Simplex Virus 1 (HSV-1): Globally, an astounding 67% of the population under 50, approximately 3.7 billion people, is estimated to be infected with HSV-1.
 This virus is primarily associated with oral herpes and cold sores.
 What’s particularly notable about HSV-1 is its frequent transmission during childhood, often through non-sexual means.

 Herpes Simplex Virus 2 (HSV-2): On a global scale, approximately 13% of the population under 50, or roughly 491 million individuals, are affected by HSV-2.
-This strain of the virus is primarily linked to genital herpes and is typically transmitted through sexual contact, making it one of the most common sexually transmitted infections (STIs) worldwide.
+Sexual contact primarily transmits this strain of the virus, linking it to genital herpes and making it one of the most common sexually transmitted infections (STIs) worldwide.

 Understanding the global prevalence and incidence of herpes simplex virus (HSV) infections is essential to grasp the scope of this viral phenomenon.
 Mathematical modelling has provided valuable insights into the prevalence of HSV-2 and HSV-1 infections in Europe in 2016, revealing significant numbers that warrant attention.